This is me

 My experience includes work for the NHS where my clients were staff, London Metropolitan University where my clients were students, and Carers Support West Sussex as an Assessor and counsellor for full time carers.
 I have been in private practice since 2015.

-I am a member of the British Association for Counselling and Psychotherapy and abide by their Ethical Framework for the Counselling Professions.
+I am a member of the National Counselling Society and abide by their Ethical Framework for the Counselling Professions which can be found here –